ddloving/Web_Application/readme.txt

 This is the first git message
-Git is a free software
+Git is a free software under GPL